Manufacturing: Data on manufacturing jobs, output and producer confidence.Jump to full report >>

 The Markit/CIPS UK Manufacturing PMI is an important indicator of confidence in the sector.

-In December 2017 the UK Manufacturing PMI was 56.3, down from November’s 51-month high of 58.2.
-This was the sixth consecutive month where the index has been greater than 55, and the average for Q4 2017 was the highest since Q2 2014.
+In January 2018 the UK Manufacturing PMI was 55.3, continuing down from November’s 51-month high of 58.2.
+This was the seventh consecutive month where the index has been greater than 55, and the average for Q4 2017 was the highest since Q2 2014.

 (A figure above 50 indicates that output is increasing).